Simdesign-Race/DIY-Carbon-Aluminium-Active-Pedals/README.md

 As soon as we reach 10 interested users, you will pay for your set, and the order to the supplier will send.
 It takes about 18/20 days to produce and shipping.

 The Carbon and Aluminium Set comes already assembled and Ready to use with a Totally assembled Carbon fiber Pedal

+## Here you find link to wiki for more information https://github.com/Simdesign-Race/DIY-Carbon-Aluminium-Active-Pedals/wiki

 ![The Alu Set](https://github.com/Simdesign-Race/DIY-Carbon-Aluminium-Active-Pedals/blob/main/Images/The%20Aluminium%20Set.png "The Alu Set")